atollee/atollee-testkit-fhir-r6/README.md

 ## Test Categories

 The testkit aims to provide as complete coverage as possible of the [HL7 FHIR RESTful API (3.2.0)](https://hl7.org/fhir/6.0.0-ballot2/http.html) and [Search (3.2.1)](https://hl7.org/fhir/6.0.0-ballot2/search.html) sections of the specification.
+This coverage can be expanded and is continuously improved by atollee to include additional aspects over time.

 ## Contributing